tomasfejfar/phpstorm-config/README.md

 How to install and use
 ----------------------

-Checkout this repo to $HOME/.WebIde70 (or .WebIde80 or WebIde60, depending on the version installed - I use current 8 EAP right now).
+Checkout this repo to `$HOME/.WebIde70` (or .WebIde80 or WebIde60, depending on the version installed - I use current 8 EAP right now).

-But make sure to backup your config dir first, just to make sure you won't loose any of your precious setup perks.
+But **make sure to backup your config dir first**, just to make sure you won't loose any of your precious setup perks.

 How to commit changes or create PRs
 -----------------------------------